postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee.md

 To create a service account:

-1. Log on to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) and navigate to your project settings.
+1. Log on to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) and go to your project settings.
 1. Select **Service Accounts** in the left navigation pane.
 1. Select **+ Create Service Account**.
 1. Enter the required details for the service account and select **Create and Continue**.
-1. Grant the following two roles to this service account:

-    * `Apigee API Reader`
-    * `Apigee Environment Admin`
+1. Add a new role to the service account with the following properties:

+    * List properties

+    > If you aren't able to add a custom role, you can instead add the `Apigee API Reader` role and the `Apigee Environment Admin` role to the service account.

-1. Select **Done** to finish creating the service account.
+1. Select **Continue**, and then select **Done** to finish creating the service account.

 To generate a private key:

 1. Open the new service account and select the **Keys** tab.
-1. Select **Add key** and add a JSON type key.
+1. Select **Add key** and select **Create new key**.
+1. Select the **JSON** option and select **Create**

-Your browser will automatically download a JSON file.
-The file contains a `client_email` and a `private_key`.
-You will use this information when connecting Postman to Apigee X.
+Your browser will automatically download a JSON file that contains values for `client_email` and a `private_key`.
+You will use these values when connecting Postman to Apigee X.

 ## Connecting to Apigee X